1 Cap de Creus Natural Park

 The Costa Brava and Girona Pyrenees mountains boast an impressive eight Natural Parks.
-These area represent nature at its purest, with zero artificial additives or preservatives and a huge variety of spectacular landscapes: towering ice-capped mountains, hidden coves and beaches, rocky cliffs, volcanoes, green forests, nurturing wetlands, fast rivers and peaceful lakes… Hiking in Costa Brava, in fact, is the second most popular activity for tourist visiting the region, right after spending the day relaxing on its sunny beaches.
-To help you choose between these unique and beautiful naturals parks we put together a list of our favorite ones.
-We hope it helps guide you on your adventure through this gorgeous region!
+For instance, these areas represent nature at its purest state, with zero artificial additives or preservatives and a huge variety of spectacular landscapes; towering ice-capped mountains, hidden coves and beaches, rocky cliffs, volcanoes, green forests, nurturing wetlands, fast rivers and peaceful lakes… Hiking in Costa Brava is, in addition, the second most popular activity for tourist visiting the region; right after spending the day relaxing on its sunny beaches.
+However, to help you choose between these unique and beautiful naturals parks we put together a list of our favorite ones!

 Find an accommodation now!